-(\$1,693,672) provides direct services to families and children with a focus on maternal and child health and the 0-3 years and uses parent leadership to inform programming and investments.
+(\$2,080,000) provides direct services to families and children with a focus on maternal and child health and the 0-3 years and uses parent leadership to inform programming and investments.

-Pediatric Care Coordination (\$1.801.328)
+Pediatric Care Coordination (\$1,365,000)

 connects and strengthens public system and community resources to engage, assess, and connect children, with a focus on Medi-Cal-enrolled families, to pediatric preventative care, medically-necessary services, and community-based programming and support.
+Fatherhood (\$262,500) strengthens collaboration with public systems and communitybased organizations, increases the representation and improves the experiences of men, fathers, and fatherfigures through training, strategic messaging, and the development of high-quality father-centered services.

-Fatherhood (\$312,500) strengthens collaboration with public systems and community-based organizations, increases the representation and improves the experiences of men and fathers through training, strategic messaging, and the development of high-quality father-centered services.
+Training (\$700,000) identifies, coordinates, and delivers training to foster a diverse, well-trained provider workforce and support awareness, leadership, and linkages in each of the core components of the early childhood system.

-Training (\$700,000) identifies, coordinates, and delivers training to foster a diverse, well-trained provider workforce and supports awareness, leadership, and linkages in each of the core components of the early childhood system.
+Policy (\$1,146,600) utilizes

-Policy (\$1,146,600) utilizes analysis, data, information, and coalitions to support the evolution of an equity-centered local early childhood system.
+analysis, data, information, and coalitions to support the evolution of an equity-centered local early childhood system.
 We engage in advocacy to scale and sustain effective programs and to promote public policies grounded in equity and justice.